yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 in GitHub, review our releases frequently, and report any inconsistencies found as GitHub issues.
 We encourage project sponsors to be as **pessimistic** and **negative** about our quality from the beginning of the project.
-We realize this is how we can minimize the risk of a "piled-up frustration".
+We realize this is how we can minimize the risk of a "piled-up frustration."

 Try to do the same in your project that is outsourced to an offshore developer.
 Don't be afraid to offend them.
 Iterative and incremental criticism is a much